BurnOutTrader/ff_rithmic_api/README.md

 # ff_rithmic_api
 This rithmic api was written for [Fund Forge](https://github.com/BurnOutTrader/fund-forge), an algorithmic trading platform written in rust. (fund-forge available once live testing is underway).

-The api is currently incomplete but will eventually contain full functionality for rithmic RProtocol api.
+The api is currently contains the full functionality for rithmic RProtocol api.

 ## Complete
 This Api allows complete dynacmic functionality for all plants and Response types.